Why is there a need for the Accelerating Progress English course?

 The course promotes progression to ASDAN’s Certificate of Personal Effectiveness (CoPE) Level 1 and 2 qualification.
 Up to six credits gained from Accelerating Progress can be put towards achieving this nationally recognised qualification (12 credits required).

 How is the course suitable for post-16 students resitting GCSEs?

 There is sometimes an assumption that students mature significantly over the summer after Year 11 but this is not often the case.
 If a learner has done badly in GCSE English, it’s likely they face the same skills deficiencies in post-16 education and so the course remains very much relevant for them.
 Just like at GCSE, students in post-16 education may feel disengaged and disempowered when it comes to English.
 The flexible nature of the course lends itself well to supporting GCSE resits and boosting confidence and interest in the subject.

-Tom Walker is an experienced English language and English literature teacher at Key Stages 3, 4 and 5.
-He has been working in Bristol schools since 2007 and is currently head of post-16, teaching A-level literature and law, as well as teaching at Key Stage 4.
+Tom Walker, currently Director of English at a multi-academy trust in the South West, is an experienced English language and English literature teacher at Key Stages 3, 4 and 5.
+He worked in Bristol schools from 2007 to 2019 and is a former head of post-16, teaching A-level literature and law.

 Tom is also a Specialist Leader in Education, specialising in raising attainment in English with marginal learners, and has worked with other schools in this role.
-In his current position as head of post-16, he is responsible for leading on teaching and learning, and raising attainment.
-Tom has had much experience of curriculum provision and progression pathways for students in GCSE and post-16 studies.
+In his previous position as head of post-16, he was responsible for leading on teaching and learning, and raising attainment.
+Tom has much experience of curriculum provision and progression pathways for students in GCSE and post-16 studies.